-Applying to study abroad at or go on exchange to UTS is easy!
+Applying to go to UTS on study abroad or exchange is easy!

-We created a step-by-step guide for both Study Abroad (direct applicants) as Exchange below.
+We created a step-by-step guide for both Study Abroad (direct applicants) and Exchange (applicants from partner universities) below.

 You can also apply for our Study Abroad program via a UTS Student Recruitment Agent, or at your International Office if you study at a UTS study abroad partner institution.
 In these cases, the agent or International Office will guide you through the process.

 If you have any questions, please contact us: email@example.com

 Study Abroad program students